-Once the virus enters the dog's body, it replicates in the cells of the muscles, and then spreads to the closest nerve fibers, including all peripheral, sensory and motor nerves, traveling from there to the CNS via fluid within the nerves.
-The virus can take up to a month to develop, but once the symptoms have begun, the virus progresses rapidly.
+Once the virus enters the dog's body, it replicates in the cells of the muscles and then spreads to the closest nerve fibers, including all peripheral, sensory and motor nerves, traveling from there to the brain.
+The virus can take up to a month to develop but usually takes less than 10 days.
+Once rabies symptoms in dogs have begun, the virus progresses rapidly.

 Symptoms and Types of Rabies in Dogs

 There are two forms of rabies: paralytic and furious.
-In the early symptom (prodomal) stage of rabies infection, the dog will show only mild signs of CNS abnormalities.
+In the early symptom (prodomal) stage of rabies infection, a dog will show only mild signs of CNS abnormalities.
 This stage will last from one to three days.
-Most dogs will then progress to either the furious stage, the paralytic stage, or a combination of the two, while others succumb to the infection without displaying any major symptoms.
+Most dogs will then progress to either the furious stage or the paralytic stage, or a combination of the two, while others succumb to the infection without displaying any major symptoms.

 This is a fast-moving virus.
-If it is not treated soon after the symptoms have begun, the prognosis is poor.
+If it is not addressed before the symptoms of rabies in dogs have begun, the prognosis is grave.
 Therefore, if your dog has been in a fight with another animal, or has been bitten or scratched by another animal, or if you have any reason to suspect that your pet has come into contact with a rabid animal (even if your pet has been vaccinated against the virus), you must take your dog to a veterinarian for preventive care immediately.

 Diagnosing Rabies in Dogs

-If you suspect your dog has rabies, call your veterinarian immediately.
-If it is safe to do so, cage, or otherwise subdue your dog, and take it to a veterinarian to be quarantined.
-If your pet is behaving viciously, or is trying to attack, and you feel you are at risk of being bitten or scratched, you must contact animal control to catch your dog for you.
+If you suspect your dog has been exposed to rabies, call your veterinarian immediately.
+If it is safe to do so, cage or otherwise subdue your dog, and take her to a veterinarian to be quarantined.
+If your pet is behaving viciously or is trying to attack, and you feel you are at risk of being bitten or scratched, you must contact animal control to catch your dog for you.